Freezer Giving Off A Burning Smell? This Could Be Why

 6. Move the freezer back into its place.

-Try cleaning your freezer condenser coils at least once a year to prevent this issue from happening again.
+Try cleaning your freezer condenser coils at least once a year to prevent the burning smell from reappearing.

 #6 Check the Compressor

-If you’ve tried the five fixes above, but your freezer is still giving off a burning smell, your compressor might be to blame.
+If you’ve tried the five fixes above, but your freezer still gives off a burning smell, you’ll need to check the compressor.

 The compressor is one of the most important components of your freezer, as it is responsible for increasing the pressure and temperature of the coolant.
 It acts as a pump that circulates the coolant through your freezer system.